csfeeser/ci-cd/github-actions-day4-warmup.md

    You should see:

    * Three matrix jobs (one per request: today, yesterday, random).
-   * A failure related to the API key and/or artifact upload.
+   * The API call step running in each job.
+   * No artifact created yet, because nothing is being uploaded.

 ---